gagginaspinnata/yc-api/README.md

 What is it?
 ===========

 This is module let you search for [Hacker News](https://news.ycombinator.com/) stories.
-You can filter the news in order to show you only the stories with a minimum score and even email them to you!
+You can filter the news in order to show you only the stories with a minimum score.

 Installation
 ============
-As simple as `npm install yc_alerter`
+As simple as `npm install yc_api`

 Usages
 ------

-Import the module with `var yc_alerter = require('yc_alerter')`.
+Import the module with `var yc_api = require('yc_api')`.

-In the new es6 fashon `import yc_alerter from yc_alerter`.
+In the new es6 fashon `import yc_api from yc_api`.

 --